 When I was travelling in the past, I never really thought about joining a food tour to explore a new city.
-I always assumed it was too expensive and that I couldn’t eat most of the food anyway because I’m a vegetarian.
-But on my recent trip to the United States and Canada, I discovered that there are indeed some great food tours that cater both for special dietary needs (e.g. vegetarians like me) and allow money-conscious travellers to stay on budget.
-So here are 3 North American Food Tours you absolutely have to try on your next visit…
+I always assumed it was too expensive and that I couldn't eat most of the food anyway because I'm a vegetarian.
+But on my recent trip to the United States and Canada, I discovered that there are indeed some great American food tours that cater both for special dietary needs (e.g. vegetarians like me) and allow money-conscious travellers to stay on budget.
+Here are my three favourite cities to discover through food…

-1. Free Tours by Foot in New York City
+1. Free Tours by Foot in New York City, USA

 New York City is the setting for Julie & Julia (2009).
-This “foodie film” tells the true story of the aspiring writer and New York local Julie Powell (Amy Adams).
-In 2002, she decided to start her own blog (one of the first food blogs ever) about her one-year foodie challenge.
-This challenge was to cook all the recipes in “Mastering the Art of French Cooking” – a cookbook released by Julie’s idol Julia Child (Meryl Streep) in 1961.
+This "foodie film" tells the true story of the aspiring writer Julie Powell (Amy Adams).
+In 2002, Julie decided to start her own blog about her one-year challenge to re-cook all recipes in a cookbook released by her cooking idol Julia Child (Meryl Streep).

 Inspired by this film, you can go on your own little foodie adventure in New York City.
 With so many immigrant influences from all corners of the world, you will always find new things to try and enjoy here.